GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

         $ deactivate

-1. Create a new Python virtual environment in the `sigfox-sensit` directory:
+1. Create a new Python 3 virtual environment in the `sigfox-sensit` directory:

-        $ virtualenv venv
+        $ python3 -m venv venv

-    Python scripts that you execute locally require Python 2.7.
+    Python scripts that you execute locally require Python 3.

 1. Activate the virtual environment: